kirkryan/anfScheduler/README.md

 Answer: You have not enabled the managed identity in Step 2.
 Please enable and try again

 #### The term "Login-AzureRmAccount is not recognized".....
 Answer: You are using PowerShell module > 2.0.69 i.e. 2.4.0.
-Use the deploy.sh with Azure CLI or run the PowerShell command in an Azure Shell as this is the default version in use.
-A fix for more modern PowerShell modules is in progress.
-Watch this repo to be automatically notified upon release.
+Use the deploy-AzModule.ps1 instead of deploy.ps1.